Infurnalz/Infurnalz.github.io/bugreport.md

   #### 1.2.
 How to Reproduce
   To reproduce it does requires you to attempt several times, as we are talking about a small window of where you can queue your ability and therefore it is not always transparent when you are using the spellqueue system.

-           1. First ensure that your spellqueuewindow is set to default (400)
+       1. Ensure that spellqueuewindow is set to the default value of 400
-           2. Gain full rage
+       2. Gain a full rage bar.
-           3. Attack a dummy and queue a HS/cleave when your main hand hit the target
+       3. Attack a dummy and use Heroic Strike (or Cleave) right after your main hand has struck the target~.
-           4. Press a GCD ability (Ex: Bloodthirst)
+       4. Use an ability that's on the GCD, for example Bloodthirst.
-           5. Once GCD timer is below 0.4s press a different GCD ability before HS goes off
+       5. Once the GCD cooldown timer is below the spellqueuwindow (400ms in this example) press another ability on the GCD, whirlwind.
-           6. This will result in second GCD ability not being cast
+       6. Once the GCD cooldown is over, the next ability should be cast, but it doesnt.
-           7. Same can be repeated without HS, where second GCD ability will cast}
+       7. Repeat this process without using Heroic Strike (or Cleave) and notice how Whirlwind does fire.

   #### 1.3  Source Material
   The red bar is the GCD of the ability and I am casting BT and WW. https://streamable.com/1warwp